Savor flavors created by the hardworking women who make DC’s food and drink scene sparkle.

 Yael Krigman’s career path did not begin on the trajectory of opening DC’s first “cakepoppery.”
 The owner of Baked by Yael began baking to distract herself from the bar exam and after eight years at a corporate law firm, Krigman decided to leave and pursue baking full-time.
 Baked by Yael is a nut-free and kosher bakery, which not only serves show-stopping cakepops, but also has some of DC’s best bagels.
 The café regularly contributes to various causes and donates unsold bagels and other baked goods to Food Rescue USA.

 Michelle Brown and Linda Neuman opened the first Teaism location in Dupont Circle in 1996 with the goal of creating a new appreciation for the diversity of delicate tea leaves.
-Teaism’s expansive drinks menu – with fragrant black, white and green teas, oolongs, chai and tisanes – is available for carryout or delivery from the Penn Quarter and Dupont Circle locations.
-An Asian-inspired food menu (think: bento boxes with grilled salmon, Korean brisket sandwiches, udon noodle soup) also attracts long lines during the lunch rush.
+Teaism’s expansive drink menu – with fragrant black, white, green, oolong, chai and tisane blends – and Asian-inspired food menu (think: bento boxes with grilled salmon, Korean brisket sandwiches, udon noodle soup) are available from the Penn Quarter, Lafayette Park and Dupont Circle locations.

 Pia Carusone and Rachel Gardner

 Opening Republic Restoratives may have seemed like a risky move for Pia Carusone and Rachel Gardner, as the female duo had no prior distillery experience and were taking a shot at a male-led industry.
 However, Republic has been nothing short of a spirited success.
 Offering distilled spirits that range from rye to vodka to apple brandy, the DC company is both women-owned and LGBTQ+-owned, as both Causone and Gardner live in DC with their same-sex partners.
-Republic is also the largest crowdfunded distillery in America and continues to promote community outreach and inclusivity while also offering up hand sanitizer in times of need.
+Republic is also the largest crowdfunded distillery in America and continues to promote community outreach and inclusivity.

 Chef Dina Daniel is the mastermind behind Fava Pot, which serves up delicious, homespun Egyptian cuisine in a cozy atmosphere.
-Now nestled in Dupont Circle in a brick-and-mortar, Fava Pot began as a food truck back in 2013.
-Four years later, Food Network named it one of America’s 26 Best Food Trucks, and the rest is history.
+Fava Pot began as a food truck back in 2013 and four years later, Food Network named it one of America’s 26 Best Food Trucks and the rest is history with brick-and-mortars now in Dupont, Union Market and Falls Church.
 Fava Pot’s menu features a signature falafel made from scratch with no premade dough, as well as famed fava beans slow-cooked for 12 hours.

-Jamie Leeds Restaurant Group oversees the three Hank’s Oyster Bar locations, as well as the newest concept of Hank & Mitzi’s, and is led by none other than Jamie Leeds.
+Jamie Leeds Restaurant Group oversees the three Hank’s Oyster Bar locations and is led by none other than Jamie Leeds.
 A self-taught chef, Leeds began her career in 1980, opened the first Hank’s – named after her father – in 2005 and formed her Restaurant Group in 2015.
-Leeds kicked off DC’s bivalve bonanza and serves as a mentor to other female business owners.
-She is also a supporter of the Chesapeake Bay Foundation’s “Save the Bay” efforts.
+Leeds serves as a mentor to other female business owners and is a supporter of the Chesapeake Bay Foundation’s “Save the Bay” efforts.

 Although originally from California, Chef Marjorie Meek-Bradley’s culinary journey has taken her from Pennsylvania to New York to Florida, and she eventually landed in DC, where she has been the Executive Chef at St. Anselm since 2017.
 Meek-Bradley’s portfolio is decorated with accolades from the Restaurant Association of Metropolitan Washington and the James Beard Foundation, along with a top-three finish on Bravo’s 'Top Chef', but the early exposure to her parents’ non-profit community dining hall is what inspires her sustainability and charitable efforts.
 Meek-Bradley shows off her grilling chops at St. Anselm, which evokes hunting cabin vibes with deer busts and bearskin, plus perfectly cooked ax-handle rib-eyes.